mbecejac/Single-Day-Tours-Booking-App/README.md

 ITBC Project 2: SINGLE-DAY TOURS BOOKING APP

 Description:
-This is a Python application for a tourist agency to manage single-day tours and local walking tours.
+This is a Python app to manage single-day tours and local walking tours.

-Through the app, clients can search for available tours based on the tour date, location, whether it is a walking tour or not, and the language the tour will be conducted in and sign up for the tour.
+Through the app, clients can search for available tours based on the tour date, location, whether it is a walking tour or not, and the language the tour will be conducted in.
+They can also apply for the tour.

-Employees can create new tours, make changes to tours.
+Employees can create new tours, create new clients, make changes to tours, assign guide to tour, assign bus carrier to tour...

 All users sign in with a unique email address and password.